Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: discussion

-In summary, we have shown that fluctuations of active systems can reveal the arrow of time even in the absence of net drifts or currents.
+In this work, we have have shown that fluctuations of active systems can reveal the arrow of time even in the absence of net drifts or currents.
 The hierarchy of measures of time irreversibility introduced here provides lower bounds for the entropy production of an active process.
-These irreversibility measures are applicable to quantify contributions to entropy production in active matter, including living systems, from fluctuations of only a few mesoscopic degrees of freedom.
+We have demonstrated the applicability of the approach by estimating entropy production associated with experimental noisy oscillations of a single degree of freedom in the case of mechanosensory hair bundles from the bullfrog's ear.
+We have shown that quantifications of the arrow of time can efficiently discriminate quiescent and oscillatory hair bundles, as well as reaveal transitions between the two regimes in response to changes in a control parameter (e.g. Calcium concentration as in Ref.~\cite{tinevez2007unifying}).
+However, using a model of active hair bundle oscillations, we also showed that estimating the rate of entropy production with only one degree of freedom yields a lower bound that can be orders of magnitude smaller than the total entropy production rate in the system.
+In the case of hair-bundle oscillations, we predict that measuring a second degree of freedom, e.g. the transduction current, would add sufficient information to get a tight bound.
+With two degrees of freedoms, the current in the phase space and its fluctuations can be used to bound entropy production by means of thermodynamic uncertainty relations.
+Overall, our results show that irreversibility measures can quantify entropy production in active matter, including living systems, from fluctuations of only a few mesoscopic degrees of freedom.

 \onecolumngrid